 Year 1 to Year 6: pupils are taught:-

-The core Mathematics and English curriculum policies can be found here:
+The core Mathematics, English, Science and Religious Education curriculum policies can be found here:

 Spanish curriculum information can be found here: